konradjk/loftee/README.md

 - ANC_ALLELE
 The alternate allele of the LoF reverts the sequence back to the ancestral state.

+- NON_DONOR_DISRUPTING
+An essential splice donor variant’s DISRUPTION_PROB fails to exceed the donor_disruption_cutoff.

+- NON_ACCEPTOR_DISRUPTING
+An essential splice acceptor variant’s DISRUPTION_PROB fails to exceed the acceptor_disruption_cutoff.

+- RESCUE_DONOR
+A splice donor-disrupting variant (either essential or extended with sufficient DONOR_DISRUPTION_PROB) is rescued by an alternative splice site (less than max_scan_distance bp away) with an MES score above donor_rescue_cutoff.
+The variant in question, which was formerly determined to disrupt an existing splice site, gets downgraded to an LC LoF.

+- RESCUE_ACCEPTOR
+Ditto for splice acceptor-disrupting variants.

 Possible values for the `Lof_flags` field are:

 - SINGLE_EXON